 The M.S. thesis should be scholarly research but not as extensive as a Ph.D. dissertation.
 Since there is increasing demand for basic research skills (such as conducting surveys and program evaluation), even in applied contexts, students are encouraged to take the thesis option to best prepare themselves either for further study or for seeking positions.
 Students wishing to do a Master's thesis for the M.S. in Child Development, in consultation with a Graduate Adviser, must find a faculty sponsor (Major Professor) and identify two additional (willing) Thesis Committee members from the Graduate Group.
 At this time the student develops a thesis prospectus.
 The thesis prospectus should be reviewed by the members of the Thesis Committee and the student should obtain signatures from the three members of the Thesis Committee using the Approval of Thesis Prospectus Form (Form C) before he or she proceeds with work on the thesis.
 The Approval of Thesis Prospectus Form should be submitted to the Program Coordinator along with a copy of the thesis prospectus itself.
-Students should be forewarned that Thesis Committee members are not obligated to accept work already completed - even when endorsed by one or two members of the committee.
+Students should be forewarned that Thesis Committee members of the committee.